top of page

 Dress Code:

-Convertible Tights (Bloch, So Danca, Weissman)
+Convertible Tan Tights (Bloch, So Danca, Weissman)

 Ballet Slippers, Ghillies and/or acro shoes (So Danca preferred)

 No Attached Skirts.
-Pull on skirts optional.
+Pull-on skirts are optional.

 PROGRESSIVE CURRICULUM